astrofra/owl-arcade/README.md

 * Launch each emulator from the main menu
    * Windows emulators are installed locally
 * Parse automatically the rom/disk folders
-* Bootstrap from an arbitrary list of public domain games
+* Bootstrap from an arbitrary list of public domain ~games~ demos from pouet.net
 * Installs the emulators automatically

 ## Specifications